Stephen Connolly

 • Arbitration, Mediation and other forms of ADR

 Stephen’s work encompasses advisory work, interim applications (very often urgent), trials and ADR.
-He appears regularly in the Chancery Division, the Mercantile Court and the Court of Appeal.
+He appears regularly in the Business & Property Courts, in the First Tier and Upper Tribunal, Property Chamber and in the Court of Appeal.

 Property cases